 Signs You Need To Replace Your Gutters

-• Cracks: if your gutters are cracking, they have likely experienced too much water damage and are ready to replace
+• Cracks: If your gutters are cracking, they have likely experienced too much water damage and are ready for replacement.

-• Water damage: water damage on your home or rotting wood will tell you that the gutters are not functioning the way they should
+• Water damage: Water damage on your home or rotting wood means the gutters are not functioning the way they should.

-• Seam Stress: when seamless gutters and traditional gutters start to deteriorate, they will break at the seams
+• Seam stress: When seamless gutters and traditional gutters start to deteriorate, they break at the seams.

-• Mildew discoloration: most gutters are made with materials that will not mold, rust, or rot, however, some older vinyl or aluminum gutters do have a lifespan
+• Mildew discoloration: While most gutters are made of materials that won’t mold, rust, or rot, mildew discoloration is a sign it’s time for replacement.

 Planning for Gutter Replacement or Installation

-Before you start your gutter replacement or installation project, there are a few preliminary steps that you must take.
-As far as home improvement projects are concerned, this one is a bit involved and requires choosing the proper materials and preparing your workspace.
+Before you start your gutter replacement or installation project, there are a few preliminary steps to take.
+Gutter replacement is complex and requires choosing the proper materials and preparing your workspace.
+Also, decide on the path water will take from the roof to the ground.

 Consider Different Gutter Sizes, Materials, and Styles

-Homeowners have the choice of several different gutter materials to choose from, ranging from vinyl gutters to copper gutters.
+Choose from several different gutter materials, ranging from vinyl to copper.
 Each type of gutter has different associated costs.
-In addition to materials, gutter styles need to be considered, including half-round or K-style gutters.
+In addition to materials, consider gutter styles, including half-round or K-style gutters.

 Gather Tools and Components

-Here are some of the most important tools and components you will need to start your gutter installation or replacement project.
-You’ll need to know if you’ll need gutters around the whole house or just parts of it.
-Remember that the size of your home and the type of gutter you choose will impact the quantity of each component.
+Here are some tools and components you will need to start your gutter installation or replacement project.
+Decide if you’ll need gutters around your entire home or just parts of it.
+Remember that the size of your home and the type of gutter you choose will impact how much you need of each component.

 • Aviation snips